 Next he moved to Iwate, a rural area of Japan, where he continued with Kendo and eventually earned the rank of Shodan.
 While there, he participated in a regional tournament as a member of the first ever Gaikokugin team.
 It was in Iwate that Daymon was introduced to Yushukaikan Karate, a full contact style taught by a local Sensei and Chinese Medical Doctor, which he practiced for two years before returning to Canada.

 One of his fondest memories to date occurred in Mitsumine (Summer training camp location in Japan), with Sempai Jeff and Sempai Leo (Invermere Dojo).
 During free time from summer camp training, they set out on a run through the very same mountains where Mas Oyama once secluded himself for self-training, which proved to be a very spiritual and motivating experience.
+Daymon has made several trips to Japan for training since living there and fought in the World Friendship Tournament in November 2019.
+He was defeated by his opponent, Ueda Norio, in the extension round.

 Sandan (3rd degree black belt) Kyokushin Karate